DMVis/DMVis/documentation/components/point.md

 - Type: `number`
 - Default: `1`

-Opacity of the point, where 0 represents a completely transparent point and 1 respresents a completely opaque point.
+The opacity of the point, where 0 represents a completely transparent point and 1 represents a completely opaque point.

 ## name

 - Type: `string`
 - Default: `'point'`

-Class name of the point.
+The class name of the point.
 It can be used as an identifier.
-Defaults to only `'point'`.
+It defaults to only `'point'`.
 If set, the class names will be `'point'` and `'point-name'`.

 # Event dispatches